amuhebwa/messenger-bot-tutorial/Tutorial.md

 Facebook Messenger can send messages structured as cards or buttons.

-1. In the functs.js, you will see a stub called sendGenericMessage().
+1. In the functs.js file, you will see a stub called *sendGenericMessage()*.
 This is called when the User types the word structured (see line 33 in functs.js).

 2. Try typing it in your Messenger window and you will see this:
     ```